S3BzA/S3BzA/README.md

 <img src="https://tryhackme-badges.s3.amazonaws.com/s3bza.png" alt="Your Image Badge" />

 ## My name is Sebastian Guimaraens
-I have an affinity for cybersecurity that isn't just about the joy of computing; it's a commitment driven by a strong sense of justice.
-I find purpose in combating cybercrime, a deep conviction to contribute to a safer digital realm.
-A keyboard and an internet connection is all I need to make a difference.
+I find purpose in combating cybercrime, a conviction to contribute to a safer digital world.

 ## Skills
 I am proficient in: